 Here’s a short guide to snack options for kids living with type 1 diabetes.
-Below, parents and caretakers will find several yummy snack ideas that are quick to throw together — better yet, require almost no prep work — along with must-know tips for helping children develop a healthy relationship with food.
+Below, parents and caretakers will find several yummy snack ideas that will fit into an insulin resistance diet and are quick to throw together — better yet, require almost no prep work — along with must-know tips for helping children develop a healthy relationship with food.

 Studies show that adolescents with type 1 diabetes are twice as likely to develop an eating disorder than individuals without diabetes, which makes it even more crucial to model and cultivate a positive attitude towards food.

 - These are not one-size-fits-all suggestions